 Fluoride and Sealants: Crucial to your Dental Health

 Easily done at Floss in one appointment, sealants do not require any anesthetic.
-If any stain exists in the grooves of your teeth, Dr. seif will clean them out prior to completing the sealant.
-Sealants will often last for several years before they need to be reapplied .
+If any stain exists in the grooves of your teeth, Dr. seif , as part of our services, will clean them out prior to completing the sealant.
+Sealants will often last for several years before they need to be reapplied

 Fluoride works to protect your teeth in the following ways: